Arch Whitehouse: Author

-"Arch" Whitehouse was a writer postwar for magazines such as Flying Aces (magazine) on World War I Aviation, creating characters like The Griffon, Coffin Kirk, and others.
+"Arch" Whitehouse was a writer postwar for magazines such as Flying Aces on First World War aviation, creating characters like The Griffon, Coffin Kirk, and others.

 In the 1960s, he wrote a wide range of books, both fiction and non-fiction on aviation and similar military topics.

 More recently, some of his pulp fiction have been reprinted by several publishers, including Altus Press.